Garda Vetting / Police Clearance Policy for Students

 - The University Student Vetting Committee departed from the provisions of the University Policy in a manner prejudicial to the interests of the candidate.

-Student – Responsibility to complete the Garda Vetting process.
+Student – Responsibility to complete the Garda Vetting process and adhere to the Vetting Policy.

 National Vetting Bureau - The National Vetting Bureau deals with requests to vet certain prospective employees and students.

-Chairperson of University Student Vetting Committee, Registry – Reviews Disclosures with Convictions to determine whether the nature of the Disclosure requires consideration by the University Student Vetting Committee.
+Chairperson of University Student Vetting Committee, Registry – Reviews Disclosures with Convictions in consultation with the relevant Programme Chairperson to determine whether the nature of the Disclosure requires consideration by the University Student Vetting Committee.

 University Student Vetting Committee – Considers all relevant information in relation to Disclosures with convictions and makes determinations on behalf of the University.